clojurewerkz/ogre.docs/articles/guides.md

 ---
-title: "Project Name: all documentation guides"
+title: "Ogre: all documentation guides"
 layout: article
 ---

 ## Guide list

-[Project Name documentation](https://github.com/clojurewerkz/) is organized as a number of guides, covering all kinds of topics.
+[Ogre documentation](https://github.com/clojurewerkz/ogre.docs) is organized as a number of guides, covering all kinds of topics.

 We recommend that you read these guides, if possible, in this order: